 Many people have a rosy view of the wild.
 Some think nonhuman animals live in some kind of paradise in the wild.
 However, animals living in nature have lives that are far from idyllic, and most of them have to deal with the reality of constant threat of tremendous suffering.
 Wild animal suffering is widely prevalent.
 Many people do not see or think about this aspect of living in nature.
 Others believe that wild animal suffering is not a serious issue because animals can cope with their suffering better than domesticated animals.
 Most of us may accept that nonhuman animals experience suffering, yet it may be easy to think they suffer less than they really do.
 This, however is not so.

 If sentient beings matter, we shouldn’t be indifferent towards wild animal suffering.
 Moreover, we should bear in mind that the amount of suffering and premature death present in nature is very significant.
 Wild animal suffering is much more prevalent than many people think.
 Most animals die in painful ways when they are very young, so they have no chances for enjoyment, for pursuing their aims or fulfilling their capacities.
 This is so mainly due to the reproductive strategies prevalent in nature due to evolutionary reasons.
+The huge populations of animals living in the wild also make this issue especially pressing.
 The following texts explain this in detail.